 This one may be intuitive, but it’s still worthy of mentioning.
 Take the time to wipe down your windows on both the inside and the outside.
-As dirt, dust, and grime build up, it can significantly decrease the amount of light that comes through your windows.
-At least once a month, take the time to wipe down your windows and make sure all possible light is able to shine through.
+As dirt, dust, and grime build-up, it can significantly decrease the amount of light that comes through your windows.
+At least once a month, take the time to wipe down your windows and make sure all possible light can shine through.

 Choose an Uplight Lamp

 When looking for lighting for your dimly lit room, consider buying an uplight lamp.
 Uplighting is ideal for dark spaces because it casts the light upwards toward the ceiling, allowing the light to bounce around the room and make the space seem brighter.
 Downlighting typically only casts light directly beneath it, allowing for less opportunity for light to spread.